Betting on Bets: Anytime-Valid Tests for Stochastic Dominance: Affirming SD by testing the non-SD null hypothesis

-Note that the condition~\eqref{eq:tvCS_uniform_convergence} is a mild, one-sided condition that we expect to hold for any reasonable tvCS construction, even not under $\calQ(\tilde\calZ, \epsilon)$, as long as the data are i.i.d.
-One practical choice is the recently developed tvCS by \citet{clerico2026uniform}, which is empirically tight for time-uniform CDF estimation and has widths shrinking at an asymptotic rate of $O(\sqrt{T^{-1}\log T})$ under ``regular'' conditions (see their remark on asymptotic rates in Section 4).
+Note that the condition~\eqref{eq:tvCS_uniform_convergence} is a mild, one-sided condition that we expect to hold for any reasonable CDF band for i.i.d. data.
+One practical choice is the recently developed CDF-CS by \citet{clerico2026uniform}, which is empirically tight for time-uniform CDF estimation and has widths shrinking at an asymptotic rate of $O(\sqrt{T^{-1}\log T})$ under ``regular'' conditions (see their remark on asymptotic rates in Section 4).

-\begin{remark}[Necessity of $\epsilon$-separation for power] \citet[][corollary 5]{howard2022sequential} were the first to present an instance of the sequential test~\eqref{eq:seqtest_tvCS}; however, it was not fully clear the exact conditions under which the test achieves asymptotic power one.
-The above result, along with the counterexamples discussed earlier, establish that tests of the form~\eqref{eq:seqtest_tvCS} are valid for the non-SD null and achieves power only when the associated CDFs are $\epsilon$-separated.
-See further discussion in Appendix~\ref{app:ks_test}. \end{remark}
+\begin{remark}[Necessity of $\epsilon$-separation for power] The above result, along with the counterexamples discussed earlier, establishes that tests of the form~\eqref{eq:seqtest_tvCS} are valid for the non-SD null and achieve power only when the associated CDFs are $\epsilon$-separated.
+See further discussion in Section~\ref{app:ks_test}. \end{remark}

-Unlike in our previous constructions, the resulting procedure does not yield an explicit e-process, and thus we no longer have an explicit betting-based measure of evidence against the non-SD null.
-Finally, we hypothesize that an explicit bound on the expected rejection time of the test under $\calQ(\tilde\calZ, \varepsilon)$ can be derived assuming a typical rate of convergence for the tvCS; we leave this for future work.